Nemours Children's Hospital, Florida: History

 When Nemours announced their plans to open a new children's hospital in Orlando, the public did not support the plan.
 Adversaries of the project were concerned with the fact that two children's hospitals already existed in the Orlando region and another one would duplicate services and drive prices up.
 Nemours filed multiple attempts to get their hospital approved and even discussed buying Arnold Palmer Hospital for Children but state officials did not see the need for another children's hospital.
 Nemours then started an aggressive advertising campaign talking about wanting to bring a nationally recognized children's hospital to the Orlando region.
 After many attempts to get their project greenlighted by state officials, Nemours was approved.

-Construction of the hospital began on February 25, 2009, and was managed by architectural firm Skanska and designed by a collaboration of Stanley Beaman, Sears Atlanta Perkins, Will Boston.
+Construction of the hospital began on February 25, 2009, and was managed by the architectural firm Skanska and designed by a collaboration of Stanley Beaman, Sears Atlanta Perkins, Will Boston.

-The new children's hospital is a part of the Nemours Foundation and cost $397 million.
+The new children's hospital is a part of the Nemours Foundation dba as Nemours Children's Health and cost $397 million.
 The hospital is 630,000 square feet and has a maximum bed capacity of 137 beds, with only 95 operating.

-In 2016 a new Ronald McDonald House with 15 bedrooms opened up adjacent to NCH with free transportation to and from the hospital.
+In 2016, a new Ronald McDonald House with 15 bedrooms opened adjacent to NCHFL.

-In 2017 hospital administration announced that they would be expanding up into their 6th floor, adding 30 patient beds.
-In addition to 30 inpatient beds, the expansion also adds an operating room and cardiac catheterization lab.
+In 2017, hospital administration announced that they would expand into their 6th floor, adding 30 patient beds.
+In addition to 30 inpatient beds, the expansion added an operating room and cardiac catheterization lab.
 The expansion was completed in early 2020.

+In April 2018, Nemours raised $7 million in its first fundraising campaign.
+The funds were raised to support the renovation of the Nemours building at 807 Children's Way in San Marco, with additional support allocated to Nemours’ Center for Cancer & Blood Disorders and its Hearing Loss Program.

 On May 12, 2021, the hospital announced that its name will be changed to "Nemours Children’s Hospital, Florida", in the summer of 2021.

+In June 2023, Nemours opened The Players Center for Cancer and Blood Disorders, a new facility that provides a full spectrum of cancer and blood disorder care delivery.

+In September 2023, NCHFL became an official treatment site for gene therapy to treat a rare muscular disease.
+Dr. Omar Abdul Hamid, a pediatric neurologist at NCHFL, treated the first patient in Florida with Duchenne Muscular Dystrophy (DMD).

+In April 2024, Nemours partnered with the University of Central Florida to train future pediatric doctors.
+The partnership will address a projected shortage of physicians across Florida by 2035.

+In December 2024, the hospital announced plans for a $300 million expansion over the next four years.
+The plan consists of three new buildings on the hospital campus.

 Services

-The hospital offers inpatient, outpatient, and rehabilitation services as well as a children's clinic and emergency department on the 60 acre campus.
+The hospital offers inpatient, outpatient, and rehabilitation services as well as a children's clinic and emergency department on the 60-acre campus.

 Notable features of the new hospital include all private rooms, expanded storage spaces, and technologies to secure patient rooms and entertain patients.